dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 and forget.
 Everything we say is indexed & analyzed.
 And we all have these unique ID numbers, which allow online databases to be merged and analyzed.
 We have to be able to speak if we want to speak out, but the mute button is always on with digital.
+If God resides within us all, then how could they censor God?

+### God is Omnipresent and Descends from the Nature of Information

 God is anonymous.
 God isn't even a person.
-God is an idea and one that we can all tap in to, even if no one told us who he was or we were raised in near total isolation in some Amazonian jungle.
+God is an idea and one that we can all tap in to, even if no one told us who he was or even if we were raised in near total isolation in some Amazonian jungle.
 What sense would it make that God would lose power if that idea of God were to be eradicated from the planet?
 God would simply re-emerge as we come to observe certain undeniable truths.
 Those truths are unrefutable and, in fact, humanity's development would only be stunted in a world where religion is eradicated.
 We'd embarassingly rediscover it and, if not, then artifical intelligence would rediscover it, since the idea of God is a core dependency of models for cognition and metacognition.
 I have argued this to be true, though I'm sure people would argue to the contrary.
-Sorry that you're butthurt for incorrectly believing that's God isn't real, but for my own definition of God, it is real and it is undeniable, unreproachable and irrefutable.
+Sorry that you're butthurt for incorrectly believing that God isn't real.
+For my own definition of God, the concept is real and it is undeniable, unreproachable and irrefutable.

-God works through us all and anywhere we look, we see the signs, but if we turn to Jesus or God, then we're empowered to build and create such works ourselves.
+God works through us all and anywhere we look, we see the signs, but if we turn to Jesus or God or religion, then we're empowered to build and create lesser works ourselves.
 And we should, so that we never forget God or how hard we struggled in this age to maintain that idea.
 God is and always must remain invisible.
 One who truly understands the concept of God must not claim that they are God.
 Even amongst people who acknowledge the divinity within each person in their circle should not superliminally acknowledge that any individual amongst them IS God.

 I believe that all beings are connected to God.
 Even animals.
 This is hard to project and, to many, this is a belief that is inconvenient to